H12/engineering-interview/README.md

 ## Introduction
 Hello candidate!
 Congratulations on making it to this point of the interview process.
 We already have determined that you are a great culture-fit, and would like to better gauge your technical acumen, and your approach to solving problems.

 Please review the four coding challenge prompts below and select **one** to complete.
 We mainly use React/JS & Ruby/Rails, but feel free to use whatever language(s) or frameworks you're comfortable with\*.
 We love it when people can walk us through their setup in depth!
+Be sure to also read the supporting information at the end of this file for some additional information to keep in mind.

 ## Prompts
 ### Prompt 1: Vaystays Search